19 Plants That Repel Bugs

 Citronella oil, extracted from the plant, is one of the plants that repel bugs and has been used for years in candles, sprays, and other products.

-The plant can grow up to 6 feet tall and thrives in warm, humid climates.
-To use citronella as a bug repellent, you can either plant it in your garden or patio or use its oil in various forms.
+Citronella can be used as a bug repellent, and you can either plant it in your garden or patio or use its oil in various forms.

-One of the easiest ways to use citronella oil is by lighting a candle infused with it.
-The scent is released into the air and repels mosquitoes and other insects.
+One of the easiest ways to use citronella oil is to light a candle infused with it.

 You can also use citronella oil in a diffuser or mix it with water to create a spray.

-Also, remember that citronella doesn’t completely eliminate bugs but repels them.
+Also, remember that citronella doesn’t eliminate bugs but repels them.
 It’s still a great addition to your arsenal of natural bug repellents.

 Overall, citronella is an effective and natural way to keep bugs away.
 Plus, its fresh scent adds a nice touch to any outdoor space.
 Give it a try and see how it works for you!